nicholaschantcs/bot-slack/README.md

 # Start coding your bot with Slack

-This Starter Kit will help you start coding a bot connected to Slack.
+This Starter Kit will help you start coding a bot connected to Slack with Recast.AI.

 ## Requirements